Mozart the Music Processor: music notation software for Microsoft Windows">

 There are number of possibilities.

-Important background: Mozartuses MIDI synthesis for playback.
+Important background: Mozart uses MIDI synthesis for playback.
 This is quite different from audio playback of CDs and various kinds of sound file.
 MIDI comprises a set of instructions to a synthesiser which creates the sound.
 There is no "recording" as such.
-Computers can be properly configured for audio but not for MIDI.
+It is possible that your computer is properly configured for audio but not for MIDI.
 MIDI is not used by your computer in the normal run of events, and so it is quite possible that you wouldn't know if this were the case.

 1) Is the MIDI output port already in use by another program?
 If so close the other program.
 (Note that the MIDI port can sometimes be apparently in use if any program has been incorrectly shut down while playing a MIDI file.
 In this case the MIDI port will be freed if you restart the computer.)